 Oklahoma City, OK 73106

 Laura graduated from Putnam City North High School in 1985 and received a Bachelor of Science in Elementary Education from the University of Oklahoma in 1989.
-She is co-founder and board member of Eat Wise OKC, a board member of Midtown Redevelopment Corporation, and co-owner of Elemental Coffee Roasters in Midtown OKC.
+She is co-founder and co-chair of H & 8th Night Market, a board member of Midtown Redevelopment Corporation, and co-owner of Elemental Coffee Roasters in Midtown OKC.
 Elected to the Oklahoma City Public Schools (OKCPS) Board of Education in February, 2012, she chairs the OKCPS Nutrition and Wellness Committee and serves on the OKCPS Legislative Committee as well as the City of OKC - OKCPS Education Joint Task Force.

-Laura and her husband Laurent have been married for 18 years and have five children, one at the University of Oklahoma and four who attend Oklahoma City Public Schools.
+Laura and her husband Laurent have been married for 21 years and have five children, one at the University of Oklahoma and four who attend Oklahoma City Public Schools.